ammesonb/satisfactory-prod-tracker/INTEGRATION_TESTS.md

 4. **Run full CI** - `npm run ci` to ensure formatting, linting, and type compliance
 5. **Run type checking on the test files** - `npm run type-check:test` to ensure type safety
 6. **Repeat steps 4 and 5, fixing issues until all commands pass successfully**
+7. **Review all changes - AFTER running ALL lints, tests, and type-checks - ALL OF WHICH ARE MANDATORY, INCLUDING THIS STEP**:
-7. **Review all changes - MANDATORY**: Use git status and git diff to examine ALL uncommitted files.
-Explicitly state what you reviewed and confirm each file follows best practices.
-Think about this and actually look at the content critically -- it is not a self-congratulatory exercise.
-Do not proceed without completing this step.
+   - Think about this and actually look at the content critically -- it is not a self-congratulatory exercise; do not proceed without completing this step.

-The following sections provide technical details and guidance on writing integration tests for these components.
+   - Use git status and git diff to examine ALL uncommitted files.
+   - Explicitly state what you reviewed and confirm each file follows best practices.

 ## Test Configuration